 But perhaps more importantly, using software like Julota will enable hospitals to use the data to measure patients’ social determinants of health.
 This will not only help payers and providers communicate and delineate shared goals but ultimately lead to lower healthcare costs for all.

-What Hospital Transformation Could Look Like
+What New Transformation Could Look Like with new Technology in Hospitals?

 Some hospital transformations have already begun.
 A progressive hospital in the Pacific Northwest may prove to be the incubator and model for the country.
 With the help of Julota, PeaceHealth Peace Island Medical Center in San Juan County, Wash., has become a community hub, linking with most of its community resources.
 One such organization is the North County Regional Fire Authority (NCRFA).
 As one of PeaceHealth’s “spokes,” it operates a mobile integrated healthcare/community paramedicine program.
 Now EMS, fire departments, case managers, charitable organizations, clinicians, and physicians can come together to form a unified care plan for any given patient.